 - Skin lesions

-The majority of these side effects of Probuphine are mild and go away after the body adjusts to the implant.
+The majority of these side effects are mild and go away after the body adjusts to the implant.
 However, some carry serious risks.
-For example, numbness and tingling can indicate nerve damage, which is why there is a Probuphine black box warning regarding neurological side effects, up to and including death.
+For example, numbness and tingling can indicate nerve damage, which is why there is a black box warning regarding neurological side effects, up to and including death.

 Other risks must be considered, as well.
-For example, Probuphine and liver disease are contraindicated, as the medication can worsen the illness.
+For example, buprenorphine and liver disease are contraindicated, as the medication can worsen the illness.
 Other complaints include itchiness not unlike that experienced when withdrawing from opioids, fatigue that prevents the user from living a productive life, and severe depression, leading to suicidal thoughts.

 The buprenorphine implant is known to have interactions with other medications and substances, including alcohol and street drugs.
 Users should never take medication, drink, or engage in drug use while on the medication unless their doctor indicates that there is no risk of interactions.
-Substances known have serious interactions with the medicine include:

 - Central nervous system depressants, especially benzodiazepines, alcohol, and illegal opiates

 - Antiretrovirals: Nucleoside reverse transcriptase inhibitors (NRTIs)